Alejogb1/job-board/blog-data/how-to-implement-a-factory-function-that-returns-a-struct-with-closure.md

 id: "how-to-implement-a-factory-function-that-returns-a-struct-with-closure"
 ---

-alright, let's break down this factory function returning a struct with closures thing. it's a pattern i've bumped into a bunch over the years, especially when trying to encapsulate state or behavior in a clean way. i'm gonna try to keep this practical and down-to-earth, like we're pair programming.
+, let's break down this factory function returning a struct with closures thing. it's a pattern i've bumped into a bunch over the years, especially when trying to encapsulate state or behavior in a clean way. i'm gonna try to keep this practical and down-to-earth, like we're pair programming.

 so, the core idea is that instead of directly creating a struct, we use a function (the "factory") to do that. this factory function can then set up the struct with specific initial values or, more importantly, with functions that close over some private state. this state isn't directly accessible from outside the struct, which gives you that data-hiding aspect, which is great for keeping your code modular.